dave-hudson/c8/doc/c8_natural_operator_gt.md

 auto operator >(const natural &v) const noexcept -> bool;
 ```

-Determines if the value of this object (left hand side of the operator) is greater than `v` (right hand side of the operator).
+Determines if the value of this object (left hand side of the operator) is greater than the value of `v` (right hand side of the operator).

 ### Return Value ###

-* `true` if the value of this object is greater than `v`.
+* `true` if the value of this object is greater than the value of `v`.
 * `false` if it is not.

 ### Exceptions ###